-Maintain and strengthen partnerships with cave-focused community groups by involving them in actions outlined in this Recovery Plan, such as compiling a register of bat roosting sites (Action 6.1), register of management actions (Action 6.2), over-wintering counts (Action 2.5) and research projects (e.g. Action 2.2 and 2.6).
+Maintain and strengthen partnerships with cave-focused community groups by involving them in actions outlined in this Recovery Plan, such as compiling a register of bat roosting sites (Action 6.1), register of management actions (Action 6.2), over-wintering counts (Action 2.6) and research projects (e.g. Action 2.7), factoring in the risk of disturbance to bats.

-Implementation partners: DEWNR, DELWP, CEGSA, VSA, FNCG, PV
+Implementation partners: DEW, DELWP, CEGSA, VSA, FNCG, PV